marcossilvestrini/learning-lpic-1-102-500/README.md

 In the above example, myvar2 gets the value of myvar2 before the increment occurs.

-Pre-increment(++var) / Pre-decrement(–var) operator : This operator increases/decreases the integer value by 1 and then interpret the integer variable.
+Pre-increment(++var) / Pre-decrement(–var) operator:\
+This operator increases/decreases the integer value by 1 and then interpret the integer variable.

 ```sh
 #Example: